serverstf/python-valve/docs/source.rst

 Interacting with Source Servers
 *******************************

+.. module:: valve.source.a2s

 Source provides the "A2S" protocol for querying game servers.
-This protocol is used by the Steam and in-game server browsers to list information about servers such as their name, player count and whether or not they're password protected. :mod:`valve.source.server` provides a client implementation of A2S.
+This protocol is used by the Steam and in-game server browsers to list information about servers such as their name, player count and whether or not they're password protected. :mod:`valve.source.a2s` provides a client implementation of A2S.

-.. automodule:: valve.source.a2s
+.. autoclass:: valve.source.a2s.ServerQuerier
     :members: